haiitch/dagr/README.md

 # dagr
-### dagr is a ruby client for the api exposed by an IPFS daemon.
+#### dagr is a lean and mean ruby client for the api exposed by an IPFS daemon.

 the current go-ipfs version I'm testing dagr against is go-ipfs 0.4.14-dev. some samples on how to use it are available under the poets/ directory